confar/Django-auth-app/README.md

 In myproject->settings add  'registration' to the INSTALLED APPS

-add templates dir in TEMPLATES
+add templates dir in TEMPLATES.
 ...
 'DIRS': ['templates/'],
 ...